-48.In para 64 of the judgment, the Hon'ble Bombay High Court has held as under:- apply to offences committed after the commencement of RERA.
+48.In para 64 of the judgment, the Hon'ble Bombay High Court has held as under:-

+"64.
+None of the provisions of RERA imposes any penalty retrospectively even in the case of ongoing projects.
+The offences referred to in Chapter VIII (Sections 59 to 68) apply to offences committed after the commencement of RERA.
 The requirement to pay interest under Section 18 of the RERA is not a penalty since payment of interest is compensatory in nature in the light of the delay being suffered by the flat purchaser, who had paid for his flat but did not get the possession.
 Even assuming that the interest is penal in nature, the levy of interest is not retrospective but is only based on antecedent facts; it operates prospectively.
 The interest payable under Section 18 as per the definition of interest in Section 2(za) Explanation (ii), is the same interest that would have been payable by the flat purchaser for causing delay in payment."